abravebee/gatsby-starter-minimal-blog/blog/2018-11-09/index.md

 Part 2 - Milestone Reflections
 Put your response to the weekly question and a link to your team journal assignment here.

+We decided as a group to overcommunicate and overplan during the first week so we could get used to how we each work and where our strengths are.
+Also, I think it was helpful in not feeling strange about reaching out to one another, by making it an extremely normal thing.
+The only issue I'm concerned with is that it may impede some of our progress as time goes on if we are all stopping and jumping in together too often.
+Once we get our Trello board broken out better and start getting a clearer idea of expectations each week, I think this will naturally become smoother.
+I'm super excited to get better at working in a team with people who are even more energetic and enthusiastic about the project than me (as my experiences have usually been the other way around).

 Front End deployment: https://lambdamealhelper.netlify.com/ Back End deployment: https://labs8-meal-helper.herokuapp.com/users We ran into a bug very late in the day regarding the back-end deployment and as such were unable to finish wiring up the register/login on the deployed site.
 It does work locally, however, and my hope is that we'll be able to finish this part up by demo time.